Last Updated on

 Here is the result:

 Now ofcourse this a very theoretical exercise.
-Real markets are different and don’t go up or down in straight lines.
+The real markets are very different and don’t go up or down in straight lines.
 I can even use figures that are more suitable to prove my case. 🙂

 But that will defeat the purpose.